ualbertalib/avp_aviary_api_interactions/README.md

 A SaaS vendor audio/video repository solution.
 Terminology:

 * `Resources`: term for the main container of the audio/video object (links together the metadata, `media` files, etc.)
-* `Media`: term for the container representing one or more audio/video files, associated file metadata and linkage to the `resource`
+* `Media`: term for the container representing one or more audio/video files, associated file metadata; linked to the `resource`
+* `Index`: term for the container representing one or more indexes into the media and associated metadata; linked to a `media` item
+* `Transcript`: term for the container representing one or more transcripts of the audio/video; linked to a `media` item
+* `Supplemental Files`: term for the container representing one or more supplemental files (JPEG, PDF, etc.) attached to the resource; linked to a `resource` item

 ## Included Scripts